 Lulu’s aunt Olivia and dad Dave also joined Lulu on the savanna, their first time since Lulu’s birth.

 Like human parents who “baby-proof” their homes, keepers prepared the Giraffe exhibit for Lulu’s arrival.
 “Giraffe-style baby bumpers were added to the exhibit in the form of branches and logs laid along steeper slopes.
 We also closed up any gaps where she could potentially wedge herself.
 The baby bumpers and the watchful eyes of her mom and aunt are a great safety net as she explores her new surroundings,” said Martin Ramirez, mammal curator.

 Lulu was born June 20 to first-time parents Tufani, age 9, and 4-year-old Dave.
 Born 5’9” tall, Lulu currently stands at 7’6” and weighs 267 pounds.
 Her birth marked the second viable birth of a Giraffe at the zoo since 2013 and the third in 20 years.

-The cub’s parents, Helen and Dhirin, were paired under the Snow Leopard Species Survival Plan (SSP), a conservation breeding program across accredited zoos to help ensure a healthy, self-sustaining population of Snow Leopards.
-Helen has lived at Woodland Park Zoo since 2008, and Dhirin arrived from Oklahoma City Zoo in 2014.
+Dave and Tufani were paired under a breeding recommendation made by the Giraffe Species Survival Plan (SSP), a conservation breeding program across North American accredited zoos that seeks to ensure a healthy, self-sustaining population of Giraffes.